1977 VFL grand final: Fourth quarter

-Soon after, Hafey replaced Anderson with Bond to give Collingwood some fresh legs.
+Soon after, Hafey replaced Anderson with Shane Bond to give Collingwood some fresh legs.
 Over the next few minutes, both sides missed relatively easy goal-scoring chances from set shots and good opportunities in general play, but when Baker took a strong contested mark and kicked his sixth goal with time-on looming, North Melbourne held a seven-point lead.
-Collingwood fought desperately to stay in the game, and, at the 29-minute mark, Moore managed to outpoint Crosswell and gather the ball at the top of the goal square, but his left-foot snap missed.
+Collingwood fought desperately to stay in the game, and, at the 29-minute mark, Moore managed to outpoint Brent Crosswell and gather the ball at the top of the goal square, but his left-foot snap missed.

 With the tension in the crowd mounting, the Magpies continued to press for an equalising goal while the Kangaroos were trying to play for time.
-After a shot from Magro's went out of bounds on the full, Nettlefold's kick back into play for North was marked at the back of the pack by Picken, who had come up from defence.
+After a shot from Stan Magro went out of bounds on the full, Nettlefold's kick back into play for North was marked at the back of the pack by Picken, who had come up from defence.
 His kick into the forward line was met by a pack of players, in which Dunne took a mark.
 Having already missed two shots for the quarter, the Magpie veteran converted his set shot from 25 metres out directly in front to tie the scores with the clock having just ticked over 33 minutes for the quarter.

-North Melbourne made one last foray forward which was cut off by Ireland.
+North Melbourne made one last foray forward, which was cut off by Ireland.
 His kick out of defence was picked up by Bond, who was racing down the wing as the siren sounded.
-Players from both sides collapsed, confused and exhausted, while a scuffle between Keenan and Kink was quickly defused.
+Players from both sides collapsed, confused and exhausted, while a scuffle between Peter Keenan and Kink was quickly defused.